Entry Fee is $6,000 per boat

 Any protests relating to the tournament must be submitted in writing along with $1,000 deposit by the team captain to the tournament committee no later than 15 minutes after the last fish is weighed on the final day of the tournament.
 All entrants agree to abide by tournament rules and regulations.
 All disputes are decided by the Tournament Director and Committee.
 Their decision is final.
 Poor sportsmanship will be grounds for disqualification from the Gulf Coast Masters.
 Any violation of these rules resulting in disqualification will result in forfeiture of entry fee and prize money.

 It is understood that all participants in the Gulf Coast Masters enter at their own risk, and that the officers, committee members, sponsors, directors, tournament venue and all persons connected directly or indirectly with the operation of said tournament, shall be exempt from any liability for libel, slander, loss, damage, negligence, harm, injury or death suffered by any participant, entrant, anglers, his/her companions, boat captains, mates, crew members, vessels and equipment with may occur during or in conjunction with the tournament.
 By tournament entry, the captain consents that the Gulf Coast Masters may without payment or restriction, use any photographs in which he/she or any of their crew may appear for any purpose whatsoever; including, but not limited to resale, advertising, commercial or promotional material.
 The captain and his crew further release the Gulf Coast Masters, officers and directors, and all persons from injury, loss or damage which may result.

-All state record winners must submit to and pass in a conclusive manner, a polygraph examination administered by a licensed polygraphist provided by tournament officials.
+All winners must be willing to submit to and pass in a conclusive manner, a polygraph examination administered by a licensed polygraphist provided by tournament officials.
 All entrants agree to submit to a polygraph examination at the request of the tournament committee if there is a conflict involving said entrant.
 Failure to submit to such an examination will result in disqualification of the entrant at the sole discretion of the tournament committee.

 ALL DECISIONS OF THE TOURNAMENT DIRECTOR AND COMMITTEE WILL BE FINAL.